abdulmoizgandam-commits/abdulmoizgandam-commits/README.md

 🎓 B.Tech IT student at MRIET, Hyderabad (Graduating 2026)
-🌱 Learning DevOps — Linux, Git, Docker, CI/CD, and cloud fundamentals 💼 Looking for entry-level roles in cloud  and devops role, operations, and tech-adjacent fields in Hyderabad 🗣️ Fluent in English, Hindi, and Telugu
+🌱 Learning DevOps — Linux, Git, Docker, CI/CD, and cloud fundamentals 💼 Looking for entry-level roles in cloud  and devops role, operations, and tech-adjacent fields.
 ---

 ### 🛠️ Skills